 Babies born early

-If your baby comes early and you've already given up work and started your maternity leave, your benefit won't be affected.
+If your baby is born early and you've already given up work and started your maternity leave, your Maternity Allowance won't be affected.

 You won’t be able to claim Maternity Allowance if your pregnancy lasts less than 24 weeks, unless a living child is born.

 If your baby is born 8 or more days after your due date, you may be able to get your Maternity Allowance extended.

 You don’t need to do anything if your baby is born late, we will automatically update your claim for you.

 Working and claiming Maternity Allowance: ‘keeping in touch’ days

 You can’t work and claim Maternity Allowance at the same time but, you are allowed to go into work for 'Keeping in touch' days.
 ‘Keeping in touch’ days allow you to stay in touch with your work place while you’re off work to have a baby.